precice/fluent-adapter/README.md

         wave_maker.c.
       - fsi_and_wave_profile_udf.c: For FSI + wave simulations.
 Needs fsi.c and
         wave_profile.c.
-      The variable SOURCES needs one one main udf file and the correspoding .c files.

-  * Adapt lnamd64/2ddp_host/user.udf lin 3 "FLUENT_INC = ..." to the fluent installation
+  * Adapt lnamd64/2ddp_host/user.udf line 3 "FLUENT_INC = ..." to the fluent installation
-    folder which will be of the type ./ansys_inc/v191/fluent
+    folder which will be of the type *./ansys_inc/v191/fluent*
   * Adapt the path of the python library in /src/makefile line 19
   * Update the Ansys RELEASE version in /src/makefile line 26
   * Type: make "FLUENT_ARCH=lnamd64" to start the build.
 Add a "clean" to clean it.